 The CLF Group is providing a set of free tools for data editing, conversion from text to binary format, and viewing binary data.
 This allows loudspeaker manufacturers and independent measurement services to create, view and verify binary distribution files and ensures that it is easy for loudspeaker manufactures to make data available.
-Links to loudspeaker manufacturers currently providing binary distribution files can be found at the download page at www.clfgroup.org.
-If apparently the data of interest is not available from a manufacturer of interest, then assist the CLF-group by encouraging the manufacturer to make such data available - free tools for this purpose can also be obtained at the CLF group's homepage see http://clfgroup.org/clfdocuments.htm and http://clfgroup.org/author.htm.
+Links to loudspeaker manufacturers currently providing binary distribution files can be found here.
+If apparently the data of interest is not available from a manufacturer of interest, then assist the CLF-group by encouraging the manufacturer to make such data available - free tools for this purpose can also be obtained at the CLF group's homepage.